General Info – summary

 Flowers

-The flowers usually precede the leaves (intro photo).
+The flowers usually precede the leaves (intro photo: 90039.
+Lowveld NBG.
+Photo: David Becking).
 At branch ends, the reddish flower buds develop into large, loose sprays of Flowers.
-This inflorescence is a many-flowered Raceme (a simple elongated inflorescence with stalked flowers that open in succession towards the apex) that are up to 20 x 15cm.
-Once open, each of these most impressive yellow, sweet-scented flowers is up to 4,5cm wide and rests on a slender pedicel (stalk of a single flower).
+This inflorescence is a many-flowered Raceme (a simple elongated inflorescence with flowers that open in succession towards the apex) that are up to 20 x 15cm.
+Once open, each of these most impressive yellow, sweet-scented flowers, is up to 4,5cm.
 They are bisexual and zygomorphic (irregular flower with the corolla divisible into 2 equal halves in one plane only).
 Each flower has a long Pedicel (stalk of a single flower in a cluster – photo 631 under Fruit) with 2 Bracteoles (secondary usually smaller bracts) at the base.
 The Calyx has 5 green Sepals (photo 42) that are imbricate (having regularly arranged, overlapping edges, as roof tiles.
-The yellow Corolla is much larger than the calyx and has 5 distinct Petals that alternate with the sepals – photo 43).
+The yellow Corolla is much larger than the calyx and has 5 distinct Petals that alternate with the sepals – photo 42).
 These petals surround 10 yellow, different groups of Stamens.
-The 3 adaxial (facing towards the centre) stamens are sigmoidally (s-shaped) incurved (Photo 43) and many times longer than the remaining straight stamens.
+The 3 adaxial (facing towards the centre) stamens are sigmoidally (s-shaped) and incurved (Photo 43).
+They are many times longer than the remaining straight stamens.
 In this photo, the different sized stamens are visible.
 The dorsifixed Anthers dehisce via a basal pore.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior Ovary containing a number of ovules.
-Projecting from the ovary is a single curved Style (photo 43) ending in a single Stigma that is truncate (appearing as if cut of at the end).
-(Sep-Nov).
+Projecting from the ovary is a whitish, single curved Style (photo 43) ending in a single Stigma that is truncate (appearing as if cut of at the end).
+(Aug-Nov).

 Fruit